xsuite/xsuite/docs/environment.rst

 Removal
 -------

-Elements can be deleted from the environment:
+Elements can be deleted from the environment when they are not used in any line:

 .. code-block:: python